 JAVA is the first requirement of Tomcat installation.
-Use following command to check if you have Java installed already on your system.
+Use the following command to check if you have Java installed already on your system.

 java -versionjava version " 1.8.0_66" Java(TM) SE Runtime Environment (build 1.8.0_66-b17) Java HotSpot(TM) 64-Bit Server VM (build 25.66-b17, mixed mode)

 Tomcat 9 is designed to run on Java SE 8 and later.
 So make sure you have installed correct version on your system.
-If you don’t have Java installed on your system or installed lower version, use one of following link to install Java first.
+If you don’t have Java installed on your system or installed lower version, use one of the following link to install Java first.